 - In a separate bowl, stir together the flour and salt.
 Add to the mixing bowl and beat on low speed just until incorporated. *If coloring the dough, add the food coloring now, beating on low until the dough is the desired color.

-- Fit a pastry bag with a large star tip and fill the bag with cookie dough.
-Using the circles as a guide, pipe "wreaths" onto the parchment covered baking sheet.
+- Fit a pastry bag with a large star tip and fill the bag with cookie dough - OR, add dough to a cookie press.
+Using the circles as a guide, pipe "wreaths" onto the parchment-covered baking sheet.
 Decorate with sprinkles, candies, or decorative sugar if desired.

-- Bake the cookies for 10-16 minutes, until the cookies along the edge of the cookie sheet are just barely beginning to brown at the edges.
-Remover the cookies sheet from the oven and set on a wire rack.
-Allow the cookies to cool completely on the cookie sheet. (*The wide range of bake time is to accommodate whatever size wreaths you happen to be baking.)
+- Bake the cookies for 10-16 minutes (depending on their size), until the cookies along the edge of the cookie sheet are just barely beginning to brown at the edges.
+Remove the cookie sheet from the oven and set it on a wire rack.
+Allow the cookies to cool completely on the cookie sheet.